ROCm/HIP/docs/markdown/hip_faq.md

 ### What is HCC?
 HCC is AMD's compiler driver which compiles "heterogeneous C++" code into HSAIL or GCN device code for AMD GPUs.
 It's an open-source compiler based on recent versions of CLANG/LLVM.

-In ROCM v3.5 release, HCC compiler is deprecated and HIP-Clang compiler is introduced to compile HIP programs
+In ROCM v3.5 release, HCC compiler is deprecated and HIP-Clang compiler is introduced to compile HIP programs.

 ### What is HIP-Clang?
 HIP-Clang is new compiler to emphasize its capability to compile HIP programs which can run on AMD platform.